 Take a comfortable, relaxed posture.
 Breathe slowly and deeply into your chest.
 Use this consistent sequence of breathing as your anchor point, and take a couple of minutes to get a sense of your body.

-Now, with the intention of cultivating loving kindness towards yourself, use visualization, repetition of mantra, or creative thought to wish yourself well.
+Now, with the intention of cultivating loving kindness towards yourself, use visualization, repetition of a mantra, or creative thought to wish yourself well.
 Feel your energy being filled with joy.

 After 10 minutes, move on to a family member, a friend, neighbor, mentor, teacher or anyone close to you.
 Internally express loving kindness towards them with heartfelt meaning.
 Breathe it in and out and sit with this for a few minutes.